MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-faq.md

 1. **What Linux platforms are supported?**

    SQL Server is currently supported on Red Hat Enterprise Server, SUSE Linux Enterprise Server, and Ubuntu.
+It also runs in a container with Docker.
 For the latest information about the supported versions, see [Supported platforms](sql-server-linux-setup.md#supportedplatforms).

+1. **Will SQL Server on Linux work on other platforms**?

+   You can possibly install and run SQL Server on other distributions of Linux.
+For example, CentOS is closely related to Red Hat Enterprise Server, so you might be able to install the RPM SQL Server packages.
+This might be true for other closely related distributions as well.
+The main issue is testing and support.
+SQL Server has only been tested and is only supported on Red Hat Enterprise Linux, SUSE Linux Enterprise Server, and Ubuntu.

 1. **What SQL Server features are supported on Linux?**